-“Painting or drawing is an all time favorite for kids of all ages and most parents as well.
+“Painting or drawing is an all-time favourite for kids of all ages and most parents as well.
 Get them a canvas, some colours and let them colour, paint and explore!”, explains Sonali Awasthi, a parent.

 Music, dance, singing, playing an instrument, theatre, acting, hairstyling, décor, etc. also fall under this category.

-These activities instill a sense of accomplishment when a child creates things with basic means provided utilising his/her ability to think of out-of-the-box.
+These activities instil a sense of accomplishment when a child creates things with basic means provided utilising his/her ability to think of out-of-the-box.
 And are you the parent of a creative genius, anyone?

 4) Hobbies for history lovers and collectors

 Reading, visiting museums, creating family trees, collecting old coins, vintage items and antique art pieces, etc. will give them a chance to explore the bygone era.
 How about collecting your forefathers’ belongings?